Team Leader

 Glass Ceiling

-This follows The Peter Principle, represented below.
-People are promoted based on their success in previous roles until they reach a level at which they are no longer competent, as skills in one role do not necessarily transfer to another.
+These follow The Peter Principle, represented below: People are promoted based on their success in previous roles until they reach a level at which they are no longer competent, as skills in one role do not necessarily transfer to another.

 Kenny really helps you to focus on what you want to achieve.
-He helped me to think about my issue in a different way to get to the root of what I was trying to address.
-Insightful advice alongside questioning really gave me confidence to face into the issue.”
+He helped me to think about my issue in a different way and get to the root of what I was trying to address.
+Insightful advice & questioning gave me confidence to face into my issue.”

 Mission Ready